edgegamers/SourceForks/README.md

 - **Command** `noop_movementunlocker` presents users with RCON flags the status of all active patches.

+### Generic Map Crash Fixes
+*An Original Plugin*

+Prevents several map issues from crashing or lagging the server.
+This includes:
+- Calling `Deactivate` on a `game_ui` that has no active player
+- Maps with no navmesh causing re-generation on the fly (Usually doesn't crash, but lots of lag.)

 ### GOTV Hibernation
 *An Original Plugin*